zoxpx/pxdocs/content/reference/release-notes/portworx.md

 **PWX-9352** - Upgrading from 2.0.3.7 to 2.1.1 fails.

-_User Impact:_  If you have internal KVDB clusters, upgrading from 2.0.3.7 to 2.1.1 is not supported.
-Portworx recommends upgrading from 2.0.3.7 to 2.1.2.
+_User Impact:_  If you have internal KVDB clusters, upgrading from 2.0.3.7 to 2.1.1 is not supported. {{<companyName>}} recommends upgrading from 2.0.3.7 to 2.1.2.

 **PWX-8730** - Allow storageless nodes to join when licenses have been exhausted if offline storageless nodes remain.